The Antique Jeweler

 Learn to use the tools of the jewelers' trade, including the magnifier called the "jeweler's loupe", the weight scale and testing equipment.

 The workshop "What Is My Gold, Silver & Jewelry Worth?" is a four hour course based on my textbook "The Urban Gold Miner".
 I have been teaching this workshop at the College of Marin in Kentfield, California just north of San Francisco since 2009.
 I also will teach private groups.

-College of Marin Community Education in Kentfield, CA. Saturday September 15 2018.
-Class #2801 "What Is My Gold, Silver & Jewelry Worth?"
+College of Marin Community Education in Kentfield, CA. Saturday February 23, 2019 from 9AM to 1PM.
+Also April 13, 2018 from 9AM to 1PM.
+"What Is My Gold, Silver & Jewelry Worth?"
 Limited seating to keep it a small group so the class fills quickly.